-An agreement on equal opportunities for men and women was signed on 6 November 2014 for the French subsidiary SOGECLAIR AEROSPACE SAS.
+An agreement on equal opportunities for men and women was signed on 5 April 2017 for the French subsidiary SOGECLAIR Aerospace SAS.
+It fixes the progression targets, the actions making it possible to achieve them, the quantified indicators for monitoring them, and estimated costs and the deadlines

 1.9.
-Report on the compared men/women professional situation
+Report on the compared men/women professional situation (integrated in the BDES (Economic and Social Database)

-A compared situation report was drawn up in 2016 for the French subsidiary SOGECLAIR Aerospace SAS.
+A compared situation report was drawn up in 2017 for the French subsidiary SOGECLAIR Aerospace SAS.

 This made it possible to appreciate, for each of the company's professional categories, the respective situation of women and men concerning hiring, training, professional promotion, qualification, classification, working conditions, effective remuneration and the balance between professional activity and exercising family responsibilities (article L. 2323-57 of Labour Law).
+Its content is now integrated in chapter 3 of the Economic and Social Database entitled "Occupational equality between women and men in the company."

-It also includes an action plan covering four areas: remuneration, recruitment, training and work/life balance.
+It also includes an annual follow-up of the collective agreement on equal opportunities covering four areas: remuneration, recruitment, training and work/life balance.